Château Ramezay

 Château Ramezay, National historic site and museum in Old Montreal, Canada.

-Built in 1705 for Montreal governor Claude de Ramezay, the building served as headquarters for the Continental Army during the American Revolutionary War.
+The building was constructed in 1705 for Montreal governor Claude de Ramezay and later served as headquarters for the Continental Army during the American Revolutionary War.
+This phase shaped the relationship between Canada and the emerging American nation.

 Location: Ville-Marie